You may have heard or seen terms like hybrid rocker, traditional camber or flat-to-rocker camber profiles but may not fully understand them.

 Just like it sounds this profile has no camber or rocker – it’s flat between the contact points.

-This camber style gives a stable ride, meaning it could be a good option for beginners except that, like the traditional camber, it’s prone to catching an edge.
+This camber style gives a stable ride, without being too aggressive, meaning it could be a good option for beginners except that, like the traditional camber, it’s prone to catching an edge.

-It makes it good for landing big air and is fine for hitting jibs.
-It is quick from edge to edge so is great for riding through trees and tighter areas and provides plenty of edge-hold.
+It makes it good for landing big air and is good for hitting jibs.
+It is typically fairly quick from edge to edge so is great for riding through trees and tighter areas and provides decent of edge-hold.

 The trade off is that, due to having so much contact with the ground, this style will be a slower ride.
 So if speed is your thing this may not be the way to go.
 Also for beginners it will be easier to catch an edge than a rocker board but is more stable.
-See below for some great hybrid options for beginners.
+Flat profiles aren’t that common.
+A flat-to-rocker on the other hand is much more common, and is a very popular choice for beginner boards.
+The flat-to-rocker profiles, as it sounds, has rocker sections before the contact points, helping to make it less catchy and easier to initiate a turn.

 Rocker/Camber/Rocker (aka Hybrid Camber)

-The rocker in the tip and tail are great for turn initiation and float in powder, whilst the camber underfoot adds stability, pop and increased edge-hold.
+The rocker in the tip and tail are great for turn initiation and float in powder, whilst the camber underfoot adds stability, pop, speed and increased edge-hold.

 Camber/Rocker/Camber (aka Hybrid Rocker)